 - Best for lower credit scores: OneMain Financial

-Why Wells Fargo stands out: Wells Fargo is one of the nation’s largest banks, with more than 5,000 bank branches in 36 states.
+Why Wells Fargo stands out: Wells Fargo is one of the nation’s largest banks, with about 4,900 bank branches in 37 states.
 When you’re planning a home renovation, it can be tough to predict exactly how much money you’ll need.
 Wells Fargo’s unsecured loans of up to $100,000.
 Just be careful not to borrow more than you need so you don’t wind up paying more in interest.

 Here are some more details about Wells Fargo personal loans.